Erioifpud/shelf-electron/packages/ebus/README.md

 console.log('All bots have responded.');
 ```

-### Hierarchical Networking
+### Hierarchical Networking with Gateway Policies

 You can connect one bus to another by providing a `Transport` during creation, forming a tree-like network structure.
+Bridges can also be configured with security policies.

 ```typescript
 import { MemoryConnector } from '@eleplug/transport-mem';